 At some point the wolf spotted something in the darkness that Og was not aware of.
 The wolf bared his fangs and growled.
 Og and his buddies began yelling and throwing …show more content…

 However, research into the origins of dogs indicates that dogs did evolve from wolves, possibly as long as 100,000 years ago.
 More interestingly, dogs could not have developed without human intervention.
 So the story above, while fanciful, may not be too far from the truth.

 There are many similarities between dogs and wolves.
 For one thing, dogs and wolves are the same species, meaning that a dog and a wolf can produce offspring capable of reproducing.
 Not only are dogs and wolves similar in appearance, (except when it comes to creatures like Shiz Tsus) but dogs and wolves exhibit similar social behavior.
 Therefore, is very likely that the first dogs were domesticated wolves, and the breeds we have today were entirely created by humans.

 What is a dog breed?
 It is a little more complex than just "Poodles," or "Boxers."
 A dog breed refers to any group of dogs of similar characteristics developed and maintained by humans.
 Also, "breed" can include landraces, or natural breeds.
 These dogs have developed similar characteristics over time in response to their environment, but without direct selection by humans.
 An example of a landrace is the Dingo of …show more content…

+An example of this type of breeding is the English Bulldog.
 Hundreds of years ago, "bulldogs" were raised to compete in the grisly wagering sport of bull or bear baiting, in which the bulldog would bite a tied up bull or bear around its muzzle and suffocate it.
-After this activity was thankfully outlawed, the bulldog breed was "re engineered" to be smaller, squat, bowlegged, and have a pronounced under bite.
+After this activity was thankfully outlawed, the bulldog breed was "re engineered" to be smaller, squat, bowlegged, and have a pronounced under